Quick Billy (1970)

 The experience of transformation between life and death, death and birth, or rebirth in four reels...

-‘Set in Kansas in 1863’, the film is a perfect vision of the early style of westerns, all coloured in sepia, with Quick Billy , the amorous, hard drinking hero, played admirably by Baillie himself.
+Based on the Bardo Thodol (The Tibetan Book of the Dead), the film is a Horse Opera in four reels, conceived for viewing with a single projector, allowing the natural pauses between reels.
+The final reel, set in Kansas in 1863, is a perfect vision of the early style of westerns, all coloured in sepia, with Quick Billy , the amorous, hard drinking hero, played admirably by Baillie himself.
 The spectacle that is Quick Billy is hard to describe, but Bruce Elder says of the film:

 “One masterwork in the cinema that depicts the process by which its maker attempts to recover the true self — or, if not the true self, an authentic self that enters into uncorrupting relations with the world beyond it — is Bruce Baillie’s ‘Quick Billy (1970).
 Here an attack on the body, a bout with yellow fever, brings Baillie to confront his mortality.
 This confrontation brings him to revise his understanding of himself, his family, his personal history, and his goals.
 ‘Quick Billy’ tells the tale of his falling ill, of his becoming delirious and delusional and experiencing memories of his former self, of his transformation, and of his rebirth as authentic individual.
 While Baillie patterns the film on the ‘Bardo Thodol (The Tibetan Book of the Dead)’, the matrix from which ‘Quick Billy’ arises is really Gnosticism.
 Like the similarly Gnostic/Eleusian ‘Cantos’ of Ezra Pound, ‘Quick Billy’ is a tale of going into the underworld, experiencing terror, undergoing transformation, and being reborn.
 The agency that brings on the transformation in both cases is the experience of light.”